AnthonySteele/anthonysteele.github.io/CoupledTesting.md

 There's a bit of overhead to get it all set up, but this is a once-off cost so it matters less on larger apps.
 With a few helper classes it's fairly transparent.
 That is demonstrated with the `TestContext` This can be shared for even better performance in cases where this doesn't affect the test.
 I have never found this technique to be "too slow".

-It's clear that it tests more of the application as well: if you mess up your http configuration so that the route is wrong, or forget to register a necessary service, you'll know it, wheras the other tests don't get to that before actual "deploy and run tests on the deployed app" integration tests.
+It's clear that it tests more of the application as well: if you mess up your http configuration so that the route is wrong, or forget to register a necessary service, you'll know it, whereas the other tests don't get to that before actual "deploy and run tests on the deployed app" integration tests.

-We also demo [a `FakeWeatherForecastDataStore`](https://github.com/AnthonySteele/CoupledTestDemo/blob/main/WeatherServiceTestsHost/FakeWeatherForecastDataStore.cs) a fake implementation, instead of a mock using a mocking tool.
+We also demo [a `FakeWeatherForecastDataStore`](https://github.com/AnthonySteele/CoupledTestDemo/blob/main/WeatherServiceTestsHost/FakeWeatherForecastDataStore.cs) [a fake implementation](http://xunitpatterns.com/Fake%20Object.html), instead of a mock using a mocking tool.
 It tracks calls with a `CallCount` property.
 This technique is also underused.
 In many cases, this is simpler, clearer code than the equivalent using mocking framework.

 What I typically find that this kind of Fake is simpler, but a bit more verbose - more lines of code, but simpler lines of code - than the mocking framework equivalent.
-But then the mocking equivalent gets repeated multiple times in the codebase, adding up to far more lines of code then declaring a "Fake data store" or "In-memory repository" once.
+But then the mocking equivalent gets repeated multiple times in the codebase, adding up to far more lines of code than declaring a "Fake data store" or "In-memory repository" once.

 ## End note